DJHero2903/Layan-Cursors-Windows/README.md

 1. Open control panel and navigate to `Hardware and Sound > Mouse`.
 1. Click on `Pointers` tab on the new window that opens.
 1. Under the `Scheme` drop down menu, select the pointer theme that you wish to use.
+1. Click apply, if you see a message box that says the cursor scheme already exists click `yes`.
-1. Click apply and ok.
+1. Click ok.

 Your cursor theme is now installed and enabled.